 - Acute/Chronic Trauma Emphasizing treatment of Acute/Chronic Trauma involves opportunities to work with survivors of traumatic experiences as well as their families and loved ones.
 Emphasis is placed on the development of diagnostic and treatment skills, delivery of psychoeduational information, self-monitoring, and case conceptualization from a range of evidence-based treatment models.
-In the past interns have participated in TF-CBT and CPT trainings and consultation teams that meet the requirements for certification. - Integrated Specialty Care Interns will also have the opportunity to receive training in several areas within the umbrella of behavioral medicine.
-This can include training in obesity and diabetes management at the Metabolic Center.
-Additional areas where interns may be able to gain exposure include spinal cord stimulator evaluations and bariatric evaluations.
+In the past interns have participated in TF-CBT and CPT trainings and consultation teams that meet the requirements for certification. - Integrated Specialty Care Interns will also have the opportunity to receive training in several areas under the umbrella of behavioral medicine.
+This can include training in obesity and diabetes management at the Center for Diabetes and Metabolic Health.
+Additional areas where interns may be able to gain exposure include spinal cord stimulator evaluations, pain psychology, and women's health.
 This area of emphasis will consist of a combination of self-directed learning, didactics, co-therapy, individual therapy, and assessment. - Diversity Training specifically targeting Diversity allows interns the opportunity to emphasize cultural competency with diverse populations in a traditionally rural and impoverished setting.
 Changes to the demographics of Martinsburg and the surrounding areas have and continue to broaden the sociocultural and socioeconomic diversity of this area.
 Areas of emphasis can include clinical work (individual/group therapy, assessment), outreach, research, and training. - Other Specialization Opportunities BMP is inspired by the many areas of expertise within the much larger field of clinical psychology.
 As a result, we acknowledge and are excited by the individual areas of specialty and interest our interns bring with them.
-As we strive to be as accommodating as possible to an intern's specific training needs, if an intern has an idea for an alternative area of additional exposure, they are encouraged to work alongside the Training Director to customize their training experience.
+As we strive to be as accommodating as possible to an intern's specific training needs, if an intern has an idea for an alternative area of additional exposure, they are encouraged to work alongside the Training Director to customize their training experience. - Group Therapy- Interns may elect to develop, recruit, plan, and run a group of their choosing.
+Groups include both process oriented and structured modalities, with topics ranging from substance abuse to mindfulness.
+Interns usually co-lead a group with a more experienced staff member, who provides supervision for the intern's work.